DataDaimon/DataDaimon/README.md

 ✨ Facts you might be wondering about <br>

-🔭 Currently working on: Attending 'Fundamentals of Computing' at Rice University. <br> ⚡ Getting better at: Probability, Combinatorics, Algorithmic Efficiency. <br>
+🔭 Currently working on: 'Fundamentals of Computing' at Rice University. <br> ⚡ Getting better at: Probability, Combinatorics, Algorithmic Efficiency. <br>
 🌱 Discovering queue: Machine Learning, Data Science<br>
 💬 Ask me about: Python, Physics, Guitar. <br>